traefik/traefik/docs/content/middlewares/ratelimit.md

 ### `sourceCriterion`

 SourceCriterion defines what criterion is used to group requests as originating from a common source.
-The precedence order is ipStrategy, then requestHeaderName, then requestHost.
+The precedence order is `ipStrategy`, then `requestHeaderName`, then `requestHost`.
-If none are set, the default is to use the request's remote address field (as an ipStrategy).
+If none are set, the default is to use the request's remote address field (as an `ipStrategy`).

 #### `sourceCriterion.ipStrategy`